NeighTools/UnityDoorstop/docs/dist_readme.md

 * `--doorstop-enable`: enable or disable Doorstop.
 Allowed values are `true` and `false`.
 * `--doorstop-target`: Target DLL to execute.
 Allows a path to the DLL.
-* `----redirect-output-log`: enable or disable redirecting output_log.txt to the game's root folder.
+* `--redirect-output-log`: enable or disable redirecting output_log.txt to the game's root folder.
 Only for Unity 5+.
 Allowed values are `true` and `false`.

 If both configuration file and command-line arguments are present **command-line arguments take precedence*.*